 The Company has never paid a cash dividend on its Class A or Class C Common Stock.
 The Company currently anticipates that all of its earnings will be retained for use in the operation and expansion of its business and does not intend to pay any cash dividends on its Class A or Class C Common Stock in the foreseeable future.
 Any future determination as to cash dividends will depend upon the earnings and financial position of the Company and such other factors as the Board of Directors may deem appropriate.
-A 5% stock dividend on Class A and Class C Common Stock was paid in the years 1989 through 1999.
+A 5% stock dividend on Class A and Class C Common Stock has been paid each year from 1989 through 2000.

-As of March 31, 2000, there were 4,720 record holders of Class A Common Stock and 141 record holders of Class C Common Stock.
+As of December 31, 2000, there were 4,658 record holders of Class A Common Stock and 141 record holders of Class C Common Stock.

 Item 6.
-Selected Financial Data - The Company and Subsidiaries (Consolidated) - ----- - - - - - -
+Selected Financial Data - The Company and Subsidiaries (Consolidated)

-The following selected financial data for each of the five years in the period ended December 31, 1999, are derived from the audited consolidated financial statements.
-The data as of December 31, 1999 and 1998, and for the three years ended December 31, 1999, should be read in conjunction with the consolidated financial statements, related notes and other financial information included become herein.
+The following selected financial data for each of the five years in the period ended December 31, 2000, are derived from the audited consolidated financial statements.
+The data as of December 31, 2000 and 1999, and for the three years ended December 31, 2000, should be read in conjunction with the consolidated financial statements, related notes and other financial information included herein.